 Is it fair to prolong the life of a severely disabled child alive?
 Gain insights into the diverse perspectives surrounding this challenging issue.
 Consider medical, ethical, and emotional dimensions to make informed decisions.
 Delve into the conversation here.

 Do we have a moral responsibility to keep a child alive if their quality of life is significantly impaired by a severe disability?
 The issue of medical interventions and the implications of life-sustaining care for severely disabled children has sparked debates in both medical and ethical circles.
-No decision is easy when it comes to this difficult choice of whether or not to keep a child alive, and this article will weigh both sides of the argument in order to better understand the dilemma.
+No decision is easy when it comes to this difficult choice of whether or not to keep a Severely Disabled Child alive, and this article will weigh both sides of the argument in order to better understand the dilemma.

 1. Exploring the Complexities of a Difficult Decision